AldairZP/ignition-sdk-examples/perspective-component/web/README.md

 * *Lerna* - used to orchestrate the building of multiple inter-dependent node packages
 * *Yarn* - used as a dependency manager, replacing `npm` as the package manager in the context of the `web/` packages being built.
-* *Webpack* - a 'bundler', which is ultimately a build tool that combines or _bundles_ the necessary files/source into something that may be used as a `<script>` file on a web page.
-Through plugins/configuration, it can strip excess/unused/unreachable code, minify, uglify, create source maps for browser-enabled debugging, etc.  The configuration provided in this example is a bare-minimum 'simple use' case which includes the use of the _Typescript Loader_ to manager the typescript compilation prior to bundling.
+* *Vite* - a build tool/bundler that combines or _bundles_ the necessary files/source into something
+that may be used as a `<script>` file on a web page.
+Through plugins/configuration, it can strip excess/unused/unreachable code, minify, uglify, create source maps for browser-enabled debugging, etc.  The configuration provided in this example is a bare-minimum 'simple use' case.
 * *Typescript* - A superset of Javascript, which allows for strong typing, fuller OOP support.
 Ultimately compiles (sometimes called _transpiles_ ) to javascript.
-Javascript version compatibility depends on configuration of `tsconfig.json`, and webpack.
+Javascript version compatibility depends on configuration of `tsconfig.json`, and Vite.

 ## Directory Structure Information ##